raywong702/pihole_setup/README.md

 0 0 * * * /usr/local/bin/pihole -g >/dev/null 2>&1
 ```

-## update router's DNS to pihole's ip address. if you need 2 ips, and do not have 2 piholes, use ethernet and wireless or junk ip.
+## update router's DNS to pihole's ip address

+if you need 2 ips, and do not have 2 piholes, use ethernet and wireless or junk ip.

 ## install wireguard clients
 https://play.google.com/store/apps/details?id=com.wireguard.android&hl=en_US